 |Medical malpractice claims||3 years, generally|

 |Personal property damage||3 years|

 |Liable, slander, defamation||1 year|

 Statutes of limitations can become more confusing if the plaintiff is required to file a personal injury claim in another state.

 In most cases, the clock starts ticking the moment the accident or injury occurs.
-However, there are specific exceptions to this rule, which we review in more detail below.
+However, there are specific exceptions to this rule.

-When it comes to protecting yourself and your family, it’s always better to err on the side of caution.
+When it comes to protecting yourself and your family, it’s always better to be cautious.